How to build a successful home-based travel agency: Interview 2

-Welcome back to Andavo Travel’s new blog series, “How to build a successful home-based travel agency.”
+Welcome back to Andavo Travel’s new blog series, “How to Build a successful home-based travel agency.”
 Each month, we interview one of our Andavo-affiliated travel advisors, in hopes that sharing their success stories will prove useful to those travel advisors new to the industry.

-For our second interview, we spoke to Margie Hand, an Andavo Travel affiliate located in Birmingham, Alabama, and member of the Andavo Travel President’s Club, which recognizes those with top sales in our network.
-She has been in the business for 21 years, and specializes in the Caribbean, destination weddings, honeymoons, and family / multi-generational travel.
+For our second interview, we spoke to Margie Hand, an Andavo Travel affiliate located in Birmingham, Alabama, and a member of the Andavo Travel President’s Club, which recognizes those with top sales in our network.
+She has been in the business for 21 years and specializes in the Caribbean, destination weddings, honeymoons, and family / multi-generational travel.
 Margie has been on Travel + Leisure’s A-List since 2007 for her Caribbean specialization.

 We asked her the following questions: